xavi-/bind-js/README.markdown

 Once executed an object called `window.bind` is created.
 This object contains all the functionality of bind on the server side.
 The only difference is that on the client side, bind uses an `XHR` request to retrieve the contents of an embedded file instead of `require("fs").readFile`.
 Note that this functionality can be overwritten with `bind.setFileRetrieve`.

 ## Examples
-In the simplest case it looks likes mustache
+In the simplest case bind looks a lot like mustache

 ####The Markup:
     <h1>Hello, (:user:)</h1>